No post-draft regrets for Sunderland, Eskimos brass - CFL.ca

 » A team-by-team look at the 2020 Draft

-Defensive back Oludotun Aketepe was the Eskmos fourth round selection.
-He attended Guelph from 2016 to 2019 appearing in 26 games recording 87.5 total tackles, two quarterback sacks, and eight interceptions, including one for a touchdown.
+Defensive back Oludotun Aketepe was the Eskimos fourth round selection.
+He attended Guelph from 2016 to 2019 appearing in 26 games recording 87.5 total tackles, two quarterback sacks and eight interceptions, including one for a touchdown.
 He was named a Second-Team OUA All-Star in 2019.

 The Esks closed out the second half of the draft focusing on the offensive line and even shored up their special teams by adding placekicker Dante Brown.